Basic Elements of the Rainwater Harvesting System

 TankVac and its Key Elements:

-⦁ Once the water exceeds tank’s overflow threshold, it starts to flow to the vertical exterior pipe on the side of the tank.
-Under normal circumstances, the outflowing water volume (flow rate) will “match” the inflow rate (in other words higher the inflow volume, higher the outflow volume.
+⦁ Once the water exceeds the tank’s overflow threshold, it starts to flow to the vertical exterior pipe on the side of the tank.
+Under normal circumstances, the outflowing water volume (flow rate) will “match” the inflow rate (in other words higher the inflow volume, the higher the outflow volume.
 Unless the inflow is caused by a powerful rainstorm, the low-intensity outflow will not have the “purging” strength necessary to extract heavier than water sediments.
 That’s where the two next key components – patented Flow Generator & Overflow Hysteresis come.

-⦁ Flow Generator: There are no details available, however based on visible facts one can imagine that the Flow Generator does not let the overflowing water to “leak” in small quantities (as it will happen in common Overflow Systems).
-Instead, it builds the larger volume of water in the exterior “downspout”-like pipe before fully opening to overflow.
+⦁ Flow Generator: There are no details available, however, based on visible facts one can imagine that the Flow Generator does not let the overflowing water “leak” in small quantities (as it will happen in common Overflow Systems).
+Instead, it builds a larger volume of water in the exterior “downspout”-like pipe before fully opening to overflow.
 Such volume of water can create the powerful vacuum effect (according to the manufacturer- quoting: “ vacuum increases three-fold, drawing out sludge like a firehose-type jet at a rate of up to 2+ gallons/second (about 9 l/sec)”.

 To make it more descriptive – the water will not leak via the overflow pipe.
-The Flow Generator will first build-up water to the full volume of the exterior pipe and then it will “open” to allow water to flow down the pipe (still in full volume).
+The Flow Generator will first build up water to the full volume of the exterior pipe and then it will “open” to allow water to flow down the pipe (still in full volume).
 In a first approximation, the ratio of the cross-section of the external (downspout) pipe and the equivalent cross-section of all “purging holes” in the pipes deployed at the bottom of the tank makes the difference.
 It creates the “purging” force at the bottom of the tank!

 Well, that’s the idea behind the “trick” to understand the operation of the TankVac (note that it does not need any power).
 But as we can expect:” the devil is in the details”

-Note: For that to work, the rainwater tank must be equipped with the Air Vent.
+Note: For that to work, the rainwater tank must be equipped with an Air Vent.
 The air cannot be fed back to the tank by the overflow system, it needs its own, independent path!